vin101/Deep_Learning_for_HERA_cluster/README.md

 We were inspired by the Kaggle competition where whale sounds were encoded into images and a convolution net was used for classification.
 We use a similar approach and encode the data into images and use a deep convolution neural network for classification and prediction.

-Please refer to the (main) jupeter notebook for the detailed methodology of the implementation and testing.
+Please refer to the (main.ipynb) jupeter notebook for the detailed methodology of the implementation and testing.